Collagen fibrils

 Nanomechanical properties of the most abundant structural protein in vertebrates

-We study the nanoscale mechanical properties of hydrated collagen fibrils using atomic force microscopy and force spectroscopy, whereby the water content of the fibrils can be controlled through the level of humidity.
-The swelling behavior of the fibrils provides direct information about the local content of free water molecules in the overlap and gap regions of the D-band [1].
-Furthermore, we can reconstruct spatial depth profiles of the tip-sample interaction force and thus distinguish the contribution of capillary force and adhesion from the viscoelastic properties of the collagen fibrils [2].
-This allows us to study the nanomechanical properties of individual collagen fibrils in natural tendons with a spatial resolution of 10 nm [3].
-We have also used atomic force microscopy-based nanotomography to image the spatial arrangement of individual collagen fibrils in bone [4].
+We study the nanoscale mechanical properties of collagen fibrils using atomic force microscopy (AFM) and force spectroscopy.
+Through humidity control, we accurately control the water content of the fibrils.
+Using pointwise force–distance data, we reconstruct 3D depth profiles of the tip–sample interaction force, which allows us to distinguish the contributions of capillary force and adhesion from the viscoelastic properties of collagen fibrils [2,3].
+This enables us to examine the nanomechanical properties of individual collagen fibrils in natural tendons with spatial resolution down to 10 nanometers [3,4].

 [5] E.-C. Spitzner, S. Röper, M. Zerson, A. Bernstein, R. Magerle, ACS Nano 9, 5683–5694 (2015).